 Example on FortiGate port1 interface:

-It will show a list of entry that the FortiGate port1 interface referenced.
-If in case it is not showing any references, then it is possible to reset the references database table to release the lock.
+If it is not showing any references, then it is possible to reset the references database table to release the lock.

 Example:

-# diag sys cmdb refcnt reset system.interface.name port1 After that, it is possible to recheck the reference with CLI command ' #diagnose sys cmdb refcnt show <path.object.mkey>' to confirm if it is released successfully.
+diagnose sys cmdb refcnt reset system.interface.name port1 After that, it is possible to check again the reference with the CLI command 'diagnose sys cmdb refcnt show <path.object.mkey>' to confirm if it is released successfully.